near/NEPs/text/0000-near-shell.md

 ### `server`

 These commands are used to administer a NEAR server validator node.
-Currently, only one server per NEAR Shell is proposed; however, multiple servers per physical host should be considered.
+Currently, only one server per `near-shell` is proposed; however, multiple servers per physical host should be considered.

 * `near server status`  : Display status of NEAR validator server on current host.
 * `near server start`   : Start NEAR validator server on current host.